danielancines/maui-interop-set-parent-tests/README.md

 1. [X] Not resizing from the top of the window - **Fixed**
 2. [ ] Using Set Parent interop method, new window opens inside the main Window, but app crashed when the child window is closed

+## Branch: tests/v8.0.7-1.4.240211001

+Latest dotnet 8 version, maui and Windows App Sdk version 1.4.240211001

+Known issues:
+1. [X] Not resizing from the top of the window - **Fixed**
+2. [ ] Using Set Parent interop method, new window opens inside the main Window, but app crashed when the child window is closed